Booking and Planning a Special Event

 If you are not sure if your event requires a special event permit or not, please email the Reservations Supervisor SpecialEventPermit@ebparks.org with information about your requested activity and she will respond within 2 business days with additional information.

 • 1 Year Prior- Special Events may be booked up to one year in advance.
 It is strongly encouraged to start the application process as early as possible in order to confirm date(s), location, and approvals.
-A non-refundable deposit is due at the time of booking in order to hold your date.
+A non-refundable initial payment of $100 is due at the time of booking in order to hold your date.

 • 90 days Prior-New events or especially complicated events require a minimum of 90 days.
 Some events will need approval from the Board of Directors.
 This can take 90 days or longer.

 • 60 Days Prior-Last day to submit Full Application for NEW EVENTS.
-Applications must be completed and submitted to the Reservations Supervisor.
+Applications must be completed and submitted to the Park Supervisor.

 • 60 Days Prior- $100 late fee will apply if certificate of insurance, signed application, event plan with Park Supervisor signature, or fees for the event have not been submitted to the Reservations Supervisor

 • 45 Days Prior-Last day to submit Full Application for REPEAT EVENTS.
-Applications must be completed and submitted to the Reservations Supervisor.
+Applications must be completed and submitted to the Park Supervisor.

 • 15 Days Prior-Event is canceled if full application is not complete.